-Now that it’s been confirmed he’ll be the Marlins’ 5th starter heading into the 2021 season, the Trevor Rogers rookie card market is sure to be getting some attention.
-Before his lights out spring training, many collectors’ had probably had never heard of the guy.
+Since the day he was confirmed as the Marlins’ 5th starter heading into the 2021 season, the Trevor Rogers rookie card market has been getting some attention.
+Before his lights-out spring training, many collectors’ had probably had never heard of the guy.
 However, a spring that produced 29 strikeouts over just 19 innings combined with a sub 3 ERA started turning some heads.
 And one could argue after the 1.75 ERA and 70 strikeouts over his first 56 innings of 2021, his first-year cards still aren’t getting the attention they deserve.
 Fortunately, we’re here to help change that!

 Speaking of rookies named Trevor….